Home / Life Insurance / Articles / Life Insurance Beneficiary: Meaning, Types and How It Works

 The distinction between Nominee and Legal Heir is something any Indian needs to be aware of.

-To plan properly and avoid disputes, it helps to understand the different types of beneficiaries:
+To plan properly and avoid disputes, it is important to understand the different types of beneficiaries available.
+Below are 4 kinds of beneficiaries in life insurance:

 Primary Beneficiary: The beneficiary is the first to receive the death benefit.